What is a kidney ultrasound?

 - Once the test is done, the technologist will wipe off the gel.

 A kidney ultrasound is not painful.
-But you may have some discomfort from having to remain still during the test.
+You may have some discomfort from having to remain still during the test.
 The gel will also feel cool and wet.
 The technologist will use all possible comfort measures and do the scan as quickly as possible to minimize any discomfort.

 What happens after a kidney ultrasound?

-You do not need any special care after a kidney ultrasound.
+You don’t need any special care after a kidney ultrasound.
 You may go back to your usual diet and activities unless your healthcare provider tells you otherwise.

 Your healthcare provider may give you other instructions, depending on your situation.